HPCarey/coders-hangman2/README.md

 Source: [stack overflow](https://stackoverflow.com/questions/14639077/how-to-use-sys-exit-in-python)

-2. I had a lot of issues with the diplay_word function whhich wasn't correctly displaying the random word for the hangman game or the user's guesses in the random word.
+2. I had a lot of issues with the diplay_word function which wasn't correctly displaying the random word for the hangman game or the user's guesses in the random word.
     * By looking through the problems in the gitpod  terminal, I was able to see that I had named variable that weren't being used in the function.
 I was trying to use the user_guess variable in the for loop but it ended up causing an error.
-    * Once I started to use a local variable letter it worked.
+    * Once I started to use a local variable "letter" it worked.

 3. Another bug was that the user's guesses were decrementing the lives even when they were repeat guesses.
     * I had to watch through some youtube videos and in the end I ended up making global variables to store these values in so that they would be accessible from all the functions.
 And used the append() method to add the user guesses.